• Work with me

 Tip #8 Make it don’t buy it.

 Before you buy anything, ask yourself if you can make it instead.
 From baked goods to mixes, cleaning supplies to gifts.
 If you can make it – please don’t buy it.
-Woman making bread.
-How to save money with these thrifty money saving tips
+Making your own bread is a thrifty way to save money, and satisfying, too.

 I love this tip the most because it has really gotten me to think outside of the box.
 Very rarely do we purchase things for our homestead, we try to use what we have on hand only buying things as our absolute last resort.